 Possibly a Justified Trope with Amy, since she was played by Sandra Bullock, who possibly wouldn't have had time to appear consistently.
 Amy only appears periodically anyway.

 The Golden Girls: If you happened to see the pilot episode, you may recall that the roommates had a live-in cook, a flamboyantly gay man named Coco.
 The character of Sophia, who was only supposed to have appeared periodically throughout the series, turned out to be so popular with test audiences that she was moved into the house to be a permanent part of the cast, and Coco got puffed.
+Arguably justified, since he was merely a live-in cook as opposed to a relative, it's likely he was simply fired or let go.

 Good Times: Esther Rolle left (temporarily) the series at the end of the 1976-1977 season, with her final storyline being her character Florida's wedding to Carl Dixon, an avowed atheist, and the new couple moving to Arizona (to allow Carl to tend to his failing health).
 Rolle — already upset about the perceived over-emphasis on Jimmie Walker's J.J. character, strongly objected to the storyline, contending that Florida was an affirmed Christian was now being expected to live with someone with whom her religious beliefs would conflict.
 When Rolle agreed to return to the show in 1978, one of her demands was that there would be no mention of Carl or her ever marrying or even meeting him, period.
 The writers agreed.